whatbirdisthat/wbit-blog/content/posts/clean-cloud.md

 draft: true
 ---

-## A set of OKRs that can be easily assimilated into an enterprise IT culture
+## A set of things that can be easily assimilated into an enterprise IT culture

 Enterprise IT is rife with litter.